jonlpersson/ed-latimore/site/_posts/2021-08-05-the-4-unfakeable-traits-of-a-high-value-man.md

 If you tell me that you run a marketing agency and I can’t find anything about you or your agency when I try to look you up, you’ve put me in a position of having to trust your word.
 I don’t know if you’re telling the truth or not, but part of being a high-value man is that people should not have to worry about that.

-Building up your personal brand fixes this, learn how to do that by reading [this article](https://edlatimore.com/how-to-build-a-personal-brand/).

 ## Strong network of other high-value men

 No one becomes high-value on an island.